marle3003/mokapi/docs/guides/smtp/rules.md

 ---
-title: SMTP Rules
+title: SMTP Mail Rules
 description: Define rules to allow or deny emails
 ---
-# Rules
+# Mail Rules

 You can declaratively write a rule whether the mail server accepts or blocks a mail.